-They act with integrity and honesty, with a strong sense of fairness, justice and respect for the dignity of the individual, groups and communities.
-They take responsibility for their own actions and the consequences that accompany them.
+We act with integrity and honesty, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere.
+We take responsibility for our actions and their consequences.Open-minded [Back to TOP]

-They show empathy, compassion and respect towards the needs and feelings of others.
-They have a personal commitment to service, and act to make a positive difference to the lives of others and in the world around us.Risk-takers [Back to TOP]
+We show empathy, compassion and respect.
+We have a commitment to service, and we act to make a positive difference in the lives of others and in the world around us.Risk-takers [Back to TOP]